Spatial von-Mises Fisher Regression for Directional Data: Abstract

 \section{Abstract}

-Spatially varying directional data are routinely observed in several modern applications such as meteorology, biology, geophysics, and engineering, etc. However, only a few approaches are available for covariate-dependent statistical analysis for such data.
+Spatially varying directional data are routinely observed in several modern applications such as meteorology, biology, geophysics, engineering, etc. However, only a few approaches are available for covariate-dependent statistical analysis for such data.
 To address this gap, we propose a novel generalized linear model to analyze such that using a von Mises Fisher (vMF) distributed error structure.
 Using a novel link function that relies on the transformation between Cartesian and spherical coordinates, we regress the vMF-distributed directional data on the external covariates.
 This regression model enables us to quantify the impact of external factors on the observed directional data.
 Furthermore, we impose the spatial dependence using an autoregressive model, appropriately accounting for the directional dependence in the outcome.
 This novel specification renders computational efficiency and flexibility.
 In addition, a comprehensive Bayesian inferential toolbox is thoroughly developed and applied to our analysis.
-Subsequently, employing our regression model to the Alzheimer's Disease Neuroimaging Initiative (ADNI) data, we gain new insights into the relationship between cognitive impairment and the orientations of brain fibers along with examining empirical efficacy through simulation experiments.
+Subsequently, employing our regression model on the Alzheimer's Disease Neuroimaging Initiative (ADNI) data, we gain new insights into the relationship between cognitive impairment and the orientations of brain fibers, along with examining empirical efficacy through simulation experiments.
+The code for implementing our proposed method is available on GitHub: \url{https://github.com/lanzhouBWH/Spatial_VMF_Regression}.